TNG/please-cli/README.md

 ## Prerequisites

 You need an OpenAI API key.
-You can get one here: https://beta.openai.com/
+You can get one here: https://beta.openai.com/.
+Once logged in, click your account in the top right corner and select "View API Keys".
+You can then create a new key using the "Create new secret key" button.

 The API key needs to be set:
 - either via an environment variable `OPENAI_API_KEY`